The Importance of Vibration Analysis in Electric Motor Maintenance - Southwest Electric

 Frequency – Frequency is the measurement in a period of time (T) of one cycle and inverting to determine the frequency.
 Frequency is expressed in units of either cycles per minute (CPM) or in cycles per second (CPS), which is also referred to as Hertz (Hz).

 Phase – Vibration phase is the final descriptive characteristic of vibration.
 Phase is the relative shift of a vibration part to a fixed reference point on another vibration part.
 Meaning, phase is a measure of the vibration motion at one location relative to the vibration motion at another location.
-This can also be referred to as the “timing” of a vibration in relation to a stationary or moving part on the motor/machine.
+We also call this the “timing” of vibration in relation to a stationary or moving part on the motor or machine.

 Today’s vibration analyzers are extremely accurate for determining a vibration fault.
-The analyzer will be able to plot the necessary vibration being measured.
+The analyzer will be able to plot the necessary vibration you are measuring .
 Displaying this information requires a very precise method.
-To simplify the process, vibration analyzers develop what is known as a Fast Fourier Transform (FFT).
+To simplify the process, vibration analyzers create what we know as a Fast Fourier Transform (FFT).
 An FFT is the microprocessor transformation from time-domain data (amplitude vs time) into frequency-domain data (amplitude vs frequency).
-This technique was developed by Baron Jean Baptiste Fourier over 100 years ago.
+Baron Jean Baptiste Fourier developed this technique over 100 years ago.
 Fourier stated that any real-world sine waveform can combine to make another more complicated waveform.

 Why is Vibration Analysis Important?